 The Children’s Society is a national charity that fights child poverty and neglect.
-Commissioned by the Department of Health to produce an e-learning package, they needed help devising a course to help staff working in healthcare settings spot the signs of child sexual abuse and exploitation.
+Commissioned by the Department of Health to produce an e-learning package, they needed help developing a platform to train staff working in healthcare settings to spot the signs of child sexual abuse and exploitation.

 Current estimates suggest that one in every twenty UK children has been sexually abused.
 Often these young people want to speak to someone about their abuse but don’t feel they can.
 As a result, the signs of child abuse are often missed by healthcare workers.